reecehunter/MineList/README.md

 # MineList
 A modern Minecraft plugin list website designed to be unique, fun, and more visually appealing than the competition.
+This project is a work in progress!

 ## Table of Contents
 - [MineList](#minelist)